-Changing world views.
-In retrospect, we may wonder why in antiquity π was not measured to an accuracy in excess of 22/7?
-Perhaps it reflects not an inability to do so but a very different mind set to a modern experimental - Baconian or Popperian - one.
+in excess of 22/7?
+Perhaps it reflects not an inability to do so but a very different mind set to a modern experimental-Baconian or Popperian-one.
 In the same vein, one reason that Gauss and Ramanujan did not further develop the ideas in their identities for π is that an iterative algorithm, as opposed to explicit results, was not as satisfactory for them (especially Ramanujan).
 Ramanujan much preferred formulae like correct to 9 and 15 decimal places both of which rely on deep number theory.
-Contrastingly, Ramanujan in his famous 1914 paper Modular Equations and Approximations to Pi [7, p.253] found
+Contrastingly, Ramanujan in his famous 1914 paper Modular Equations and Approximations to Pi [4, p.253] found